-The CJAE Editorial Board is composed of 8 Autistic individuals and one neurotypical Managing Director passionate about equity, specifically equity as it relates to the autism community.
+The CJAE Editorial Board is composed of 5 Autistic individuals passionate about equity, specifically equity as it relates to the autism community.
 Below you will find a short introduction to each of CJAE’s Managing Director and Editorial Board members.

-Cameron Winter was born in 1991 and diagnosed Autistic in the first grade.
+Dr. Cameron Winter was born in 1991 and diagnosed Autistic in the first grade.
 He attended Trent University for his undergraduate degree, then the University of Guelph for his master’s degree.
-He is currently obtaining his PhD in history from Wilfrid Laurier University.
+He obtained his PhD in history at Waterloo University.

 Gerald Beaulieu: CJAE Editorial Board Member

 Gerald Beaulieu originally comes from Welland, Ontario.
 He studied at the Ontario College of Art, graduating in 1987.
 In 1988 he moved to Prince Edward Island, where he now lives and works as an artist.
 He has received numerous Canada Council for the Arts and Prince Edward Island Council of the Arts awards and a number of national awards.
 He has had over 80 solo and group exhibitions across Canada, the U.S. and Europe.
 He discovered he was Autistic at age fifty-five a few years ago.
 His interests include travel, social justice and chemistry.
 He has a collection of most of the chemical elements on the periodic table.

 Terri Robson: CJAE Editorial Board Member and Treasurer